 The overall working method of the HVAC system is quite simple.
-However, if you know the working of its various components, it will be easier to grasp the HVACs working principle.
+However, if you know the workings of its various components, it will be easier to grasp the HVAC working principle.
 So, here are some essential components doings:

 Thermostat: It lets you control the air temperature.
 It offers to do it manually or automatically.
 When the temperature rises, it turns on the air conditioner.
 On the other hand, when the temperature drops, it depends on the heat source to heat the air.